U.S. flag

 Business Dynamics Statistics of High Growth Firms (BDS-HG)

 The Business Dynamics Statistics of U.S. High Growth Firms (BDS-HG) is an experimental data product extending the set of statistics published by the Business Dynamics Statistics program.
 BDS-HG is a component of a broader set of approaches aimed at better measuring the business dynamics of innovative firms (BDS-IF), described in greater detail in Goldschlag & Perlman (2017).
 BDS-HG provides annual measures of business dynamics by the firm growth rate distribution.
-Additional details on the computation of firm growth rates can be found on the Methodology page and Kim et al. (2024).
+Additional details on the computation of firm growth rates can be found in the Methodology section below and Kim et al. (2024).

 BDS-HG data tables show key economic data including the number of establishments, firms, and employment, job creation and destruction, and establishment openings and closings along the firm growth rate distribution.
-The BDS-HG series provides annual statistics for 1978 to 2021 by firm growth rates and a series of firm and establishment characteristics including size, age, industry, and geography.
-Below we summarize some of the findings of Kim et al. (2024), who provide a first-look at patterns in the BDS-HG tabulations.
+The BDS-HG series provides annual statistics for 1978 to 2022 by firm growth rates and a series of firm and establishment characteristics including size, age, industry, and geography.

 The share of high-growth firms has been declining over time, shown in Figure 1.
 The share of firms that are high-growth fell from just under 20% in 1978 to less than 13% in 2020.
 This is in part due to the well documented decline in firm entry, but it also appears that fewer continuing firms are growing quickly.
 The percent of high-growth continuing firms fell from 4.8% in 1978 to 2% in 2020.